PashPaw/DECDMP/README.md

 ```r macro<cr>
 ptp:_decdmp<cr>
 ```
 This should provide a bootable paper tape image for the KA10 or PDP-6 simulators.
-It should also produce a listing file as DECDMP.LST.
 - Type ^C again and  shut down the simulator as usual with ^E, `set cty stop`, and `quit`.
 - For testing, run the PDP-6 simulator and attach the binary to the papertape reader.
 Tell it to boot from ptr and use ^E, and then examine the memory contents.